 Phone: (801) 587-7978

 There are ample research opportunities for both undergraduate and graduate students to volunteer in the National Center for Veterans Studies on a number of Dr. Bryan's research studies.
-NCVS projects focus primarily on military mental health issues, particularly suicide risk and combat-related posttraumatic stress disorder.
+NCVS projects focus primarily on military mental health issues, particularly suicide risk and combat-related posttraumatic stress disordFOR ASPIRING GRADUATE STUDENTS:

-We are no longer accepting applications for undergraduate research assistants during the 2013-2014 academic year.
+We are accepting applications for undergraduate research assistants during the 2014-2015 academic year.
+Interested students should send a resume and a 1-2 page personal statement to my Research Lab Manager: AnnaBelle Bryan, firstname.lastname@example.org.

 jonathan butner, Ph.D. | webpageAssociate Professor, Social Psychology